RMS Admission: Complete Guide to Rashtriya Military School Admission

 Step 3: Uploading Documents

 Upload scanned copies of all required documents (listed in the Documents section below).
-Ensure file sizes and formats match the portal requirements.
-Common formats accepted: JPG/PNG for photos, PDF for certificates.
+Ensure file sizes and formats match the portal requirements — typically JPG/PNG for photographs and PDF for certificates.

 Step 4: Payment of Application Fee